 Zagreb will serve as a home base from which we will take day and weekend trips to areas that were ravaged by and are still recovering from the war, like Osijek, Vukovar and Slunj.

 SERBIA, KOSOVO, BOSNIA-HERZEGOVINA

-In early April we will leave Zagreb for a 10-day sojourn through the Balkans.
+Early in the third month we will leave Zagreb for a 10-day sojourn through the Balkans.
 This will include extended stays in Belgrade (the capital of Serbia), Mitrovica (a city at the heart of the struggle between Serbia and the Republic of Kosovo), Pristina (the capital of Kosovo), Sarajevo (the capital of Bosnia and Herzegovina that endured 4 year siege that resulted in 15,000 dead civilians), and Mostar (a city in Herzegovina, divided between Croats and Moslems and struggling to find a lasting peaceful solution).

 Our journey will conclude on the Croatian coast in the Mediterranean city of Dubrovnik, where we will spend the final three weeks of semester.
 Dubrovnik is located at the southernmost tip of Croatia, just north of Monte-Negro and west of Bosnia and Herzegovina.
 This medieval walled city charms with its warm beaches, ancient stone architecture and rich history.
 In the 90s it was besieged and shelled by the Monte Negrin-Serbian forces.
 While in appearance it has recovered from the shelling, the war is ever present in its inhabitants’ minds and in their relations with their neighbors.